fitzypop/ghibli.deno.dev/README.md

 I'm porting over the og ghibli api to deno and supabase.

 > !
 This repo is no longer maintained.
 I can't afford to run a paid Supabase instance right now.
-> The new repo is available [here](https://github.com/fitzypop/ghibli.deno.dev.2.0), it import the json data directly in code.
+> The new repo is available [here](https://github.com/fitzypop/ghibli.deno.dev.2.0), it uses deno json imports for data.

 ![Totoro](https://media.giphy.com/media/ASy3PKVFnk7ZK/giphy.gif)